July 09, 2020

 </sly>

-This is the most widely used when we need to iterate on some list or array.
+This is the most widely used statement when we need to iterate on some list or array.
 In the above code, we are getting list of all the children pages of the parent of the current page.
 Notice that we are using item

 Later on, we are extracting title of each element present in the list using this item